Le subjonctif: the Subjunctive in French

 Example:

-For the irregular verbs, we need to look up the participle form in the list of irregular verbs or check their conjugation in the verb conjugator — or simply learn the forms by heart.
+For the irregular verbs, we need to look up the participle form in the list of irregular verbs or check their conjugation in the verb conjugator.

-• For verbs that take être as their auxiliary in the past subjunctive, the participle agrees in gender and number with the subject.
+• when a verb takes être as an auxiliary, the past participle has to agree in gender and number with the subject.

 Examples: